 Step 1: Understand Why You Want To Start Programming

-The first and one of the most important steps to becoming a decent programmer is identifying your reasons for starting to program.
+The first and one of the most important steps on how to become a programmer is identifying your reasons for starting.
 Sit down and have a good hard think about the following questions, as your answers will help you decide exactly what path to take:

 Why do you want to learn programming?